Facebook-f Pinterest Instagram Youtube Tiktok

 Korean Cucumber Salad (Oi Muchim, 오이무침)

-This Korean Cucumber Salad or Oi Muchim (오이무침) is an easy yet hearty and refreshing salad that you can enjoy as banchan (Korean side-dish) with rice and your favourite mains.
+This Korean Cucumber Salad or Oi Muchim (오이무침) is an easy yet tasty and refreshing salad that you can enjoy as banchan (Korean side-dish) with rice and your favorite mains.

 Print Recipe Pin this Recipe Rate this Recipe